only local school in the village is the Church of England primary, on

 only has one school.
 For secondary education, pupils will have to travel

-to Hailsham, or other districts, such as Ringmer or Uckfield, where the
+to Hailsham, or other districts, such as Ringmer or Uckfield, where you

-bus service is hardly satisfactory.
+bus service is less than satisfactory.
 There is no train station in the

 village virtually comes to a standstill at school drop of and pick up